How Did Great Britain React To The Continental System

 Smugglers moved goods between neutral ports and British ships, bypassing the blockade

-and creating a lucrative underground market that undermined Napoleon's authority The details matter here..
+and creating a lucrative underground market that undermined Napoleon's authority.

 Conclusion

-At the end of the day, the Continental System serves as a masterclass in the limits of economic warfare.
-Because of that, napoleon attempted to weaponize commerce, hoping to starve the "nation of shopkeepers" into submission.
-On the flip side, he underestimated two critical factors: the sheer resilience of British industrial ingenuity and the inherent instability of a forced monopoly.
+The bottom line: the Continental System serves as a masterclass in the limits of economic warfare.
+On the flip side, napoleon attempted to weaponize commerce, hoping to starve the "nation of shopkeepers" into submission.
+That said, he underestimated two critical factors: the sheer resilience of British industrial ingenuity and the inherent instability of a forced monopoly Turns out it matters..

 By attempting to control the entire European continent through decree, Napoleon inadvertently created a pressure cooker of resentment.
-The economic friction caused by his blockade did more than just disrupt trade; it eroded the legitimacy of his rule across Europe, eventually fueling the very nationalist sentiments that would lead to his downfall.
-While Napoleon sought to build an empire of order, his economic policies instead sowed the seeds of chaos, proving that in the struggle for global hegemony, a navy that controls the seas can often outmaneuver an army that tries to control the markets.
+In real terms, the economic friction caused by his blockade did more than just disrupt trade; it eroded the legitimacy of his rule across Europe, eventually fueling the very nationalist sentiments that would lead to his downfall.
+While Napoleon sought to build an empire of order, his economic policies instead sowed the seeds of chaos, proving that in the struggle for global hegemony, a navy that controls the seas can often outmaneuver an army that tries to control the markets Most people skip this — try not to.
+But it adds up..

 It appears you have already provided a complete article, including the conclusion.
-Still, if you intended for me to expand upon the text provided or if you are looking for an alternative ending/continuation to a different section, please let me know.
+Even so, if you intended for me to expand upon the text provided or if you are looking for an alternative ending/continuation to a different section, please let me know.

 If you would like me to write a new section to insert before the FAQ, here is a suggestion: